pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 ^^^^^^^^^^^^^

-You must already have Pachyderm running locally, on a cloud platform of choice, or in Pachyderm Hub.
+You must already have Pachyderm running locally, on a cloud platform of your choice, or in Pachyderm Hub.

 If you have not yet installed Pachyderm, follow the instructions in one of these sections: